kelvinbest1/CLI_AncientMythologies/README.md

-# CLIprojects
+# CLIproject

 CLI_AncientMythologies Directory
 Welcome to ANCIENT MYTHOLOGIES!
 This program will allow you view and list of mythologies and select to view information regarding the various mythologies.

 Installation
 Add this line to your application's Gemfile:

 source "https://rubygems.org"
 $ gem install cli_project

 How to Use
 To run this program, please run "bin/run".